techchrism/valorant-xmpp-logger/readme.md

 Note: This project makes use of global fetch in Node 18+
  - Clone the repo and run `npm install`
  - Run `npm run build` to build the project
- - Run `node .` to start the logger
+ - Ensure Valorant is not running and run `node .` to start the logger.
+This will start Valorant automatically.
- - From the folder containing RiotClientServices, run `./RiotClientServices.exe --client-config-url="http://127.0.0.1:35479" --launch-product=valorant --launch-patchline=live`

 ## Log Format
 The first line of the file must contain a json-encoded object with required properties